matt-dray/pixeltrix/README.md

 Which results in this:

 <img src="man/figures/mario.gif" alt="An animated 16 by 16 pixel grid with a coloured sprite of Mario from the original Super Mario Bros for the NES.
 There are three frames that each show a step in Mario's walk cycle." width="33%">

-## Limitations

-This package is a relatively simple concept that does what I need it to do; it doesn’t match the quality of a real pixel art editor.

-Some known limitations are that:

--   you can only click one pixel at a time
--   each click only increments the pixel state by 1
--   you can’t change the number of pixel states on the fly, nor the colour palette
--   I’ve built and tested the package in RStudio on macOS, but it may not work perfectly for your platform and editor

-Issues or pull requests are welcome.